Community Code of Conduct

-PBTF events are a key aspect of fostering this environment while fundraising for children with brain tumors and their families.
-We refuse to tolerate or engage in any form of discrimination or harassment at events and are dedicated to providing an inclusive event experience for everyone regardless of race, age, gender, gender identity and expression, sexual orientation, disabilities, neurodiversity, nationality, ethnicity, religion, physical appearance, body size, or other protected category.
+PBTF’s in-person and online events and our digital communities are key aspects of fostering this environment while increasing support for children with brain tumors and their families.
+We refuse to tolerate or engage in any form of discrimination or harassment at events and in online communities and are dedicated to providing an inclusive experience for everyone regardless of race, age, gender, gender identity and expression, sexual orientation, disabilities, neurodiversity, nationality, ethnicity, religion, physical appearance, body size, or other protected category.

-The PBTF expects all community members to abide by this Code of Conduct at events, including event-related activities and meetings and in related online communities and social media.
-If you have any questions about this Code of Conduct, please email email@example.com.
+The PBTF expects all community members to abide by this Code of Conduct at events and in digital communities, including community-related activities, meetings, social media, and communications.
+If you have any questions about this Code of Conduct, please email [email protected].

-Our events are family-friendly and non-political, and volunteers and participants are expected to:
+Our events and digital communities are family-friendly and non-political, and volunteers and participants are expected to: